You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 French Bean Colourful Climbing Mix

-You don’t need a big garden to grow your own beans and there’s a load of excellent online advice to help you including video tutorials, expert articles and insta posts produced by some of the most knowledgeable bean growers in the UK.
-Take a scroll through these top tips and grow your best ever crop of bean plants – whether you prefer runner beans, broad beans, French beans or even something a bit more unusual, like edamame.
+You don’t need a big garden to grow your own beans and there’s a load of excellent online advice to help you including video tutorials, expert articles and Instagram posts produced by some of the most knowledgeable growers in the UK.
+Take a scroll through these top tips to grow your best ever crop of bean plants – whether you prefer runner beans, broad beans, French beans or even something a bit more unusual, like edamame.

 Contents